Obaloluwa123/twitter/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:
+ I encountered few syntax error and problem with tweet not showing on my timeline activity, but it was resolved.
+ I was confused about which code goes to which activity.

 ## Open-source libraries used